akingdom/akingdom.github.io/articles/The_Goose_Bride.md

 The Queen kept quiet and the hall held its breath, until at long last the king broke the silence.

-"My lifeblood is in all my children and they each bring much joy.
+"My lifeblood is in all my children and they each bring us much joy.
 If my blood is weak, no crown can help the boy.
 If it is royal, no rags can hide it."

 ![Chapter](Goose_Bride-goosemark-cut_small.png)